 THE CUMBERLAND BOTTLING WORKS

-As I stated the first mention that is made of this company is in the September 25, 1907 edition of the Big Stone Gap Post, the ad was also accompanied in the local news section by a small blurb about the company, which after looking through enough of this particular paper indicates that the company has just started.
-Things apparently didn't go well as Clark has sold the company to W. T. Barker and J. D. Larkey, who planned on continuing to operate the company under the new name "The Cumberland Bottling Company", on January 22, 1908.(1) The equipment mentioned in the notice included "One Gem carbonator, one Crowning table, one Hutchinson corking table, one 2 horse power gasoline engine, 355 two dozen wood cases, 100 four dozen shipping cases, 14,200 eight ounce bottles, 50 gallons flavoring extracts, one iron safe."(1) The odd thing is that they still have a Hutchinson corking machine, which logically means that there should be both Hutchinson bottles and crown top bottles from this company, or that they purchased some equipment from another earlier bottler.
+The first mention that is made of this company is in the September 25, 1907 edition of the Big Stone Gap Post, the ad was also accompanied in the local news section by a small blurb about the company, which after looking through enough of this particular paper indicates that the company has just started.
+Things apparently didn't go well as Clark has sold the company to W. T. Barker and J. D. Larkey, who planned on continuing to operate the company under the new name "The Cumberland Bottling Company", on January 22, 1908.(1) The equipment mentioned in the notice included "One Gem carbonator, one Crowning table, one Hutchinson corking table, one 2 horse power gasoline engine, 355 two dozen wood cases, 100 four dozen shipping cases, 14,200 eight ounce bottles, 50 gallons flavoring extracts, one iron safe."(1) The odd thing is that they still have a Hutchinson corking table, which logically means that there should be both Hutchinson bottles and crown top bottles from this company, or that they purchased some equipment from another earlier bottler possibly J. F. Hash & Sons.

 An ad for the company from September 25, 1907.